Export audit logs

 Maximum number of records to return (1–500).

-Opaque cursor from a previous response.
+asc, desc Opaque cursor from a previous response.
 Omit on the first call.